-If filing a joint return with your nonresident spouse, you must file a joint return using Form 140NR.
-See Form 140NR instructions.
+If filing a joint return with your nonresident spouse, you must file a joint return using Arizona Form 140NR.
+See Form 140NR instructions

-If filing a joint return with your part-year resident spouse, you must file a joint return using Form 140PY.
+If filing a joint return with your part-year resident spouse, you must file a joint return using Arizona Form 140PY.
 See Form 140PY instructions.

-NOTE: The department has issued a ruling on filing a joint tax return with your part-year resident or nonresident spouse.
-This ruling is ITR 14-1.
+NOTE: For more information on filing a joint tax return with your part-year resident or nonresident spouse, see the department's ruling, ITR 14-1, Filing a Joint Tax Return When a Resident Spouse is Married to a Part-Year Resident or Nonresident.